 Financial irregularities – The money trail

 Formerly acting as director of Dione Ltd is another company associated with Scot, Hexagon Registrars Ltd (Company no: 02368965), of which Paul Laurence Osborne of Fox Williams sat as a director since 3rd October 1996.
 The company was dissolved via voluntary strike-off on 9th June 2015.

 There are irregularities in the company’s accounting presentation that are entirely inconsistent with the admissions and statements made by the Company’s members.

 We examined and followed intel gathered across 7-pages specifically around Dione and Hexagon.
 Page 1 refers to the authorised share capital of Hexagon being £212,778.53.
 The authorised share capital submitted to Companies House is just £6.
 Page 3 is particularly telling, it is a document evidencing the actual money sale proceeds that was distributed and the dates of the wire transfers by Paul Osborne of Fox Williams on behalf of Mr Young.
 The total sum is $73,523,043.36.
 The bank accounts of Mr Young are also referred to.

-In October 2004 Dione was acquired by Lipman Electronic Engineering (NASDAQ: LPMA) fora total of $112 USD million.
-At the time of acquisition, Mr Young beneficially owned 100% of Dione through his fiduciary agent, Mr Davies.
+In October 2004 Dione was acquired by Lipman Electronic Engineering (NASDAQ: LPMA) for a total of USD $112 million.
+At the time of acquisition, Scot beneficially owned 100% of Dione through his fiduciary agent, Davies.

-One must naturally pose the question therefore as to why the Joint Trustees, David Ingram and Richard Hicken of Grant Thornton failed to take any action whatsoever in relation to recovering those shares held by Mr Davies on behalf of Mr Young when he had already disclosed he was holding those assets.
+One must naturally pose the question therefore as to why the Joint Trustees, David Ingram and Richard Hicken of Grant Thornton failed to take any action whatsoever in relation to recovering those shares held by Davies on behalf of Scot when he had already disclosed he was holding those assets?

 Witness testimony from John Walters